codecraftingtools/codecraftingtools.github.io/src/software.rst

 =================

-The following diagram illustrates how our :ref:`code crafting tools<code crafting tools>` work together with each other and with :ref:`external open-source software<Foundation>` to form a software stack for application development.
-The arrows indicate project dependencies.
+The following diagram illustrates how our :ref:`code crafting tools<code crafting tools>` (represented by light gray blocks) work together with :ref:`external open-source software<Foundation>` (represented by dark gray blocks) to form a software stack for application development.
+The arrows indicate project dependencies, with dotted lines representing optional usage.

 .. figure:: images/devel_sw_stack.*